svrooij/sonos-api-docs/docs/metadata.md

 ## Known metadata

-Some metadata can be guessed based on common urls.
+Some metadata can be guessed based on common URLs.

 {% assign metadatas = site.data.metadata.metadata | sort: 'name' %}
 {% for meta in metadatas %}